dorelljames/dorellastro/src/content/blog/everything-you-need-to-know-about-netlify-functions-including-background-functions/index.md

 author: Dorell James
 type: post
 date: 2020-11-15T04:14:30+00:00
-featured_image: "./netlify-function-cover.png"
+featured_image: './netlify-function-cover.png'
-description: "The announcement of the availability of Background Functions got me so excited that I immediately hopped into it.
-I even talked about this…"
+description: 'The announcement of the availability of Background Functions got me so excited that I immediately hopped into it.
+I even talked about this…'
 categories:
   - Web Development
-url: ""
+url: ''
 ---

 The [announcement of the availability of Background Functions](https://www.netlify.com/blog/2020/10/29/announcing-background-functions/) got me so excited that I immediately hopped into it.
 I even talked about this in an online stream we did last Nov 14 at **Uncaught Exceptions**.
 You can [watch that here](https://youtu.be/HYA-SYZWYWU?t=55) if you're interested! 😊